#1 Home Improvement Retailer

 The Home Depot Garden Center at Upland

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Upland Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Upland Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
-Growing season begins early and ends late in this part of the country.
 The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of plants, flowers, and veggies thrive in southern California.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You’ll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
+A wide variety of veggies, flowers, and plants thrive in southern California.
+If you've got good soil drainage, you can even grow citrus trees.
+You’ll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and are happiest in the heat.
+Planting tomatoes will yield thriving leaves and fruit, as they’re tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow

 Prepare to deal with whatever hand nature deals you: Be ready for none of your seeds to sprout, all of them to come up, and anything in between.
-Your seedlings will need to survive rain, wind, bugs and critters that want a crunchy green snack, and sudden cold snaps.
+Your seedlings will need to survive wind, rain, and cold snaps, as well as critters and insects that crave tender greens.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors